LinLabNEU/reweight_pruning3/readme.md

 The team name is Woody.

-This is an collaboration of Northeastern University, Indiana University and IBM corporation.
+This is an collaboration of Northeastern University, Indiana University and MIT-IBM Watson AI Lab, IBM Research.
 The team members are listed as follows,
 - Northeastern University
   - Pu Zhao
   - Zheng Zhan